Luke 17

 - Matthew 18:21-22Lord, how oft shall my brother sin against me, and I forgive him? till seven times? ...
 Until seventy times seven.The same boundless forgiveness as verses 3-4 - a number meant to end all counting.

-- Matthew 17:20If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence... and nothing shall be impossible unto you.The mustard-seed saying of verse 6 - the power lying in the object of faith, not its size.
+- Matthew 17:20If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence... and nothing shall be impossible unto you.The mustard-seed saying of verse 6 - the power lying in the object of faith, whatever the size of the seed.

 - Ephesians 2:8-9For by grace are ye saved through faith... not of works, lest any man should boast.The truth behind the unprofitable servant of verse 10 - no service places God in our debt.